Avoid Moldy Kombucha

-Finding mold on your kombucha is always a sad day.
-You WILL KNOW if it is mold.
-Many times you will look at your young kombucha brew, wondering to yourself if what you are looking at is mold.
-If you have to ask yourself that, it is MOST likely not mold, but a pellicle, SCOBY, forming.
+Finding mold on your kombucha brew is always a sad day.
+The good news is that kombucha mold is rare.
+In fact, most mold concerns are simply new kombucha brewers mistaking healthy SCOBY formation for mold.
+If you find yourself looking at your kombucha brew, wondering if what you are looking at is mold, it’s probably not.
+When you have mold, You WILL KNOW immediately.
+Kombucha mold is the same mold that grows on bread, so we have all seen it a million times.
+So If you’re unsure, the odds are in your favor, it is MOST likely not mold, but a pellicle, SCOBY, forming.
 If the word pellicle is new to you, be sure to check out our post, What is a SCOBY? for clarification.
-SCOBY or pellicle growth is rarely uniform and can resemble circular patterns that mold spores make.
-So give it a day or so, the dots will soon start to connect into the pellicle that you were expecting.
-Kombucha mold is the same mold that grows on our bread, so we have all seen it a million times before, and you will instantly recognize the fuzzy little ruiners of your day.
+SCOBY or pellicle growth is rarely uniform and can start forming as a paper-thin, possibly a slime-looking layer, or may resemble circular patterns that mold spores make.
+Every batch will look a little different, so give it some time; the dots will soon begin to look more like the pellicle you’re expecting.

 So what are the practices to keep your kombucha brew healthy and mold-free?
 The good news is it’s relatively easy.
 Moldy kombucha can be avoided with a little bit of care and prevention.

 Picking The Best Spot For Brewing Kombucha